Dorothy Counts: Harry P. Harding High School

-When she was fifteen, on September 4, 1957, a Thursday, Counts-Scoggins was one of four black students enrolled at various all-white schools in the district; she was enrolled at Harry Harding High School in Charlotte, North Carolina.
+When she was 15, on September 4, 1957, a Thursday, Counts-Scoggins was one of four black students enrolled at various all-white schools in the district; she was enrolled at Harry P. Harding High School in Charlotte, North Carolina.
 The three other students—Gus Roberts, his sister Girvaud Roberts and Delois Huntley—attended schools including Central High School, Piedmont Junior High School and Alexander Graham Junior High.

 Counts-Scoggins was dropped off on her first day of school by her father, along with their family friend Edwin Thompkins.
 As their car was blocked from going closer to the front entrance, Edwin offered to escort Counts-Scoggins to the front of the school while her father parked the car.
 As she got out of the car to head down the hill, her father told her, "Hold your head high.
 You are inferior to no one."